tomhealy1/Numpy-random/README.md

+## Asssignment outline
 The purpose of this assignment is to outline and explore the use of the numpy random package in data analytics.

 This assignment will use a number of different tools to carry out the tasks in the assignment.
 The tools we will use are:

-Python - see instructions below on how to install*
+Python - see instructions below on how to install:

 * Pandas - Data Manipulation